Special metrics in hypercomplex geometry: Chern-Einstein hyperhermitian metrics

-Proceeding similarly to the K\"ahler case, the question turns out to be equivalent to the solvability of the following quaternionic Monge-Amp\`{e}re equation:
+Proceeding similarly to the K\"ahler case, the question turns out to be equivalent to the solvability of the following quaternionic Monge-Amp\`{e}re equation: let $\Omega\in c_1^{{\rm qBC}}(M, \mathsf H)$ be an HKT metric,

 where $ \phi \in C^\infty(M,\R) $ is the unknown and $ f\in C^\infty(M,\R) $ is the datum.
 Unfortunately, this case is the quaternionic analogue of the Fano case in the K\"ahler setting, hence, when approaching the problem with the classical method of continuity, the same difficulties arise.
 Furthermore, it is natural to expect that certain obstructions may emerge in our context, similar to those found by Futaki \cite{Futaki} and Matsushima \cite{Matsushima}.
-It is extremely likely that more sophisticated tools are necessary to approach this problem. \\ As a final remark, since in the compact HKT case the Einstein factor is non-negative, the quaternionic Monge-Amp\`{e}re equation corresponding to negative Chern scalar curvature can never be solved.
+It is extremely likely that more sophisticated tools are necessary to approach this problem.